Cats

 How to know if your cat has a peanut allergy

-If your cat has an allergy to peanuts, it will experience symptoms very quickly after eating peanut products.
+If your cat has a peanut allergy, it will experience symptoms very quickly after eating peanut products.
 An allergic reaction can cause itching, hives, vomiting, diarrhea, wheezing, and even death.
 If your cat experiences these symptoms after eating peanut butter, it may have a peanut allergy.
 It’s important to take your cat to the vet with the ingredients listed on the peanut butter.

 It’s helpful to have the brand name, too.
 Your vet can run a blood test to confirm your cat’s allergy.
 Once you know your cat has a peanut allergy, you should avoid peanut butter and other products with peanuts.
 It’s best to keep these items out of your house and off your counters to avoid accidentally feeding them to your cat.